jasonacox/pypowerwall/README.md

     timeout = 10            # Timeout for HTTPS calls in seconds
 ```

+## Tools

+The following are some useful tools based on pypowerwall:

+* [Powerwall Proxy](proxy) - Use this caching proxy to handle authentication to the Powerwall Gateway and make basic read-only API calls to /api/meters/aggregates (power metrics) and /api/system_status/soe (battery level).
+This is handy proxy with metrics gathering tools like telegraf to pull metrics without needing to authenticate.
+Because pyPowerwall is designed to cache the auth and high frequency API calls, this will reduce the load on the Gateway and prevent crash/restart issues that can happen if too many session are created on the Gateway.

+* [Powerwall Simulator](simulator) - A Powerwall simulator to mimic the responses from the Tesla Powerwall Gateway.
+This is useful for testing purposes.

 ## Powerwall API Listing

 The following APIs are a result of help from other projects as well as my own investigation.